Janhavi-2001/GC16_Project_Code/README.md

 The deep learning module is integrated with the IoT module through a Raspberry Pi device.
 The driver code contained in the repository integrates these modules to produce the output in the form of correctly classified actions of the driver with respect to the class labels provided in the dataset.
 We have used around 2000 static images of drivers as input.
 The model when run, will classify the driver's actions and produce the classification output in the form of a text file.

-By using approximation, the predicted classifications have correctly classified around 80 percent of the images provided as input to the system.

-#### **Link to resnet50.pkl file and system input -** [Click here](https://drive.google.com/drive/u/1/folders/10td0d2OsM2sbjkx3mxZ1T8-aWVVHXzxJ)
 \
 \
 **Group Members:**